Surgical Errors and Medical Mistakes Injure Thousands of Patients Each Year Leading to medical malpractice lawsuits

 According to a medical analysis published by John’s Hopkins Medicine, more than 4,000 surgical errors occur every year in the United States.
-These events, described as “totally preventable,” are referred to by the federal government as “never events,” meaning that they should never happen.
+These events, described as “totally preventable,” are referred to by the federal government as “Hospital Error Lawyer,” meaning that they should never happen.

 However, it has been estimated that surgeons in the U.S. perform the wrong surgery on the wrong patient and leave a retained object in the patient over 20 times a week.
 These mistakes during many routine operations are often very serious, causing permanent injury in almost a third of cases, and death in almost 7 percent of cases.

 Surgical mistakes contribute to other medical errors, which account for more than 251,000 deaths in America each year.
 According to the Centers for Disease Control and Prevention (CDC), that would make medical errors the third leading cause of death in the United States, underscoring the need for hospitals to make patient safety a priority.